mramshaw/ML_with_Missing_Data/README.md

 ```

 Examining the first 20 observations, we can see zeroes
+(but no troublesome "99" or "999" values - perhaps medical
-in a number of columns.
-It is only reasonable that there
+personnel are closer to the data) in a number of columns.
+It is only reasonable that there should be zeroes in the
-should be zeroes in the first and last columns.
-So we
+first and last columns.
+So we will check for zeroes in all
-will check for zeroes in all of the other columns:
+of the other columns:

 ```bash
 Number of zero values